GeneralBots/botbook/src/03-knowledge-base/caching.md

 ## How Caching Works

-Caching in BotServer is controlled by configuration parameters in `config.csv`.
+Caching in botserver is controlled by configuration parameters in `config.csv`.
 The system automatically caches LLM responses and manages conversation history.

 When enabled, the semantic cache operates through a straightforward process.
 When a user asks a question, the system checks if a semantically similar question was asked before.
 If the similarity exceeds the threshold (typically 0.95), it returns the cached response.
 Otherwise, it generates a new response and caches it for future queries.